AlexChar/NoteAPI/README.md

 ## Install & run

-Run `npm install` to download packages then run `node app.js` to run the backend server.
+Run `npm install` to download the packages then run `node app.js` to run the backend server.

 ## Model